The Major in Detail

 • Complete all LING courses with a C- or better.

-• Complete at least 5 credit hours of a language other than English.
-The 5 credit hours offered in satisfaction of this requirement must be at the 3000 level or above for widely taught languages (French, German, Latin, Spanish) as well as Greek and Old English, or at the 2000 level or above for less widely taught languages (Arabic, American Sign Language, Chinese, Farsi, Hebrew, Hindi, Indonesian, Italian, Japanese, Korean, Norwegian, Portuguese, Russian, Swedish).
+• Complete at least 5 advanced credit hours of a language other than English.
+The 5 credit hours offered in satisfaction of this requirement must be at the 3000 level or above for widely taught languages (French, German, Latin, Spanish), as well as Ancient Greek and Old English, or at the 2000 level or above for less widely taught languages (Arabic, American Sign Language, Chinese, Farsi, Hebrew, Hindi/Urdu, Indonesian, Italian, Japanese, Korean, Norwegian, Portuguese, Russian, Swedish).
 Only courses taught in the language in question, and focused specifically on language learning, may be used for this requirement.
 To ensure that the language courses you enroll in will be accepted in satisfaction of the Linguistics language requirement, consult the list of approved language courses in advance of registration.
-The language requirement may be waived for first-language speakers of languages other than English.
-It may also be satisfied by examination or other evidence of 3000-level competence.
-If the requirement is waived, you must take an additional 3-credit LING elective course so that you still meet the College’s minimum major requirement of 18 hours of upper-division course work and 30 hours overall in the major area.
+If you have obtained the appropriate level of proficiency in a language other than English without having taken college-level coursework in that language, you may either (a) satisfy the language requirement by taking a proficiency exam through Anderson Language and Technology Center (ALTEC) or (b) produce evidence of the appropriate competence level in the language (e.g., a high school transcript attesting to graduation from a non-English-language institution).
+Heritage speakers of a non-English language must also provide such documentation.
+To inquire about obtaining a waiver of the language requirement through either of these means, contact the Linguistics undergraduate advisor.
+If the language coursework requirement is waived, you must take an additional 3-credit LING elective course so that you still meet the College’s minimum major requirement of 18 hours of upper-division course work and 30 hours overall in the major area.

 • Complete the following four 3-credit hour courses: